 GeneCards Summary for TTN Gene

 TTN (Titin) is a Protein Coding gene.
-Diseases associated with TTN include ttn-related dilated cardiomyopathy and ttn-related familial hypertrophic cardiomyopathy.
-Among its related pathways are Hemostasis and Response to elevated platelet cytosolic Ca2+.
+Diseases associated with TTN include cardiomyopathy, dilated, 1g and cardiomyopathy, familial hypertrophic, 9.
+Among its related pathways are Hypertrophic cardiomyopathy (HCM) and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include nucleic acid binding and identical protein binding.
-An important paralog of this gene is MYLK4.
+An important paralog of this gene is MYBPC2.

 UniProtKB/Swiss-Prot for TTN Gene

 Key component in the assembly and functioning of vertebrate striated muscles.
 By providing connections at the level of individual microfilaments, it contributes to the fine balance of forces between the two halves of the sarcomere.
 The size and extensibility of the cross-links are the main determinants of sarcomere extensibility properties of muscle.
 In non-muscle cells, seems to play a role in chromosome condensation and chromosome segregation during mitosis.
 Might link the lamina network to chromatin or nuclear actin, or both during interphase.